 RP: A lot of foreigners suffer from the added stress of trying to navigate the seniority structure of Japanese business and society.
 For whatever reason, I decided not to lose sleep over perfectly following the rigid cultural structures.
 Instead, I would talk to anybody I needed to about important issues, regardless of the pecking order.
 I'm sure I ruffled a few feathers, but this approach allowed me to get deeply entrenched into the team.

-What was the first game you had the chance to work on after joining Konami?
+What was the first game you worked on after joining?

 RP: I was lucky enough to be a part of five major product launches, and each one was a unique and thrilling experience.
 Joining the company while the team was putting the finishing touches on Metal Gear Solid 3: Subsistence was awe-inspiring.
 Just walking across the office space and seeing the entire team bug-checking the game felt magical.
 I knew I was in a special place.